-\begin{remark} In Theorem \ref{thm: diophantine bounds version}, we give a much sharper lower bound on $d$ than that of Theorem \ref{thm1} after which a given connected component of $\mathcal{M}_{\mathrm{K}3^{[n]},2d}^\gamma$ is of general type.
-However, computing this bound requires solving a linear Diophantine equation with coefficients depending on the connected component, the value $\gamma$, and integers $\alpha_1, \alpha_2, \alpha_3$ such that $\alpha_1^2+\alpha_2^2+\alpha_3^3=2(n-1)$.
-Hence, computing the bound is tractable only if one is given a particular choice of $n,\gamma$, and connected component of $\mathcal{M}_{\mathrm{K}3^{[n]},2d}^\gamma$.
-By contrast, Theorem \ref{thm1} serves to give a uniform bound on $d$ that does not require specifics about the numerics of $n$ and $\gamma$. \end{remark}
+\begin{remark} In Theorem \ref{thm: diophantine bounds version} we give a much sharper lower bound on $d$ after which a given connected component of $\mathcal{M}_{\mathrm{K}3^{[n]},2d}^\gamma$ is of general type.
+However, computing this bound requires solving a linear Diophantine equation whose coefficients depend on the connected component, the value $\gamma$, and integers $\alpha_1, \alpha_2, \alpha_3$ such that $\alpha_1^2+\alpha_2^2+\alpha_3^3=2(n-1)$.
+By contrast, Theorem \ref{thm1} gives a uniform bound on $d$ that does not require specifics about the numerics of $n$ and $\gamma$. \end{remark}